samgun-6/cyber-physical-systems/README.md

 ### New features

-New features will be added by creating a separate branch based of the latest master.
+New features will be added by creating a new issue and then a branch based from this issue.
 When the feature is complete, i.e compiles, builds and runs without errors the person responsible for this feature will create a merge request to master.
 Another team member will review the code and if accepted it shall be merged to master

 ### Fixing unexpected behavior